-In the dead of night, the outskirts of Riyadh, Saudi Arabia, are quiet.
-A row of container-style energy storage systems is quietly releasing the solar energy stored during the day, providing electricity for the city's bright lights at night.
-There is no roar of traditional power plants, only the "power bank" precisely completing a time transfer of energy.
+In the late night, the outskirts of Riyadh, Saudi Arabia, are quiet.
+A row of container-like energy storage systems is quietly releasing the solar energy stored during the day, providing electricity for the city's bright lights at night.
+There is no roar of traditional power plants here, only the "power bank" precisely completing a time transfer of energy.

 Value disruption, energy storage makes electricity a tradable "spot commodity".

-In the past, Saudi Arabia's power system, like many traditional grids, was a "real-time balance system" where generation had to closely follow the consumption curve.
+In the past, Saudi Arabia's power system, like many traditional power grids, was a "real-time balance system" that operated on an "as generated, as used" basis, where electricity generation had to closely follow the consumption curve.
 In this model, the value of electricity was almost entirely equivalent to the fuel cost at the time of production, lacking flexibility in the time dimension.

 The emergence of energy storage systems has fundamentally changed the commodity attributes of electricity.
-Electricity is no longer just a momentary consumable; it has become a "bulk commodity" that can transcend time and facilitate arbitrage trading.
+Electricity is no longer just an instantaneous consumer good, but a "bulk commodity" that can transcend time and be traded for arbitrage.

-Just like banks absorb idle funds and lend them out when needed, the "power bank" absorbs the excess green electricity generated during the midday peak of photovoltaic production.
-This electricity is very low-cost and is sometimes wasted because it cannot be consumed.
+Just like banks absorb idle funds and lend them out when needed, the "electricity bank" absorbs the excess green electricity generated during peak solar hours.
+This electricity is very low-cost and sometimes even wasted due to the inability to consume it.

-During peak electricity consumption periods when electricity prices are high, the stored power is released, realizing its value several times over.
+During peak electricity consumption periods when electricity prices are high, the stored power is released, realizing its value multiple times.
 This "buy low, sell high" arbitrage model creates direct and clear cash flow for energy storage asset owners.

-The phased goals set by the Saudi Ministry of Energy are paving the way for this value revolution: to achieve an installed capacity of 8 gigawatt-hours of energy storage by 2025, increase it to 22 gigawatt-hours by 2026, and ultimately reach 48 gigawatt-hours by 2030.
+The phased goals set by the Saudi Ministry of Energy are paving the way for this value revolution: to achieve 8 gigawatt-hours of energy storage capacity by 2025, increase it to 22 gigawatt-hours by 2026, and ultimately reach 48 gigawatt-hours by 2030.

-Model innovation, "Build-Own-Operate" gives rise to a new service format.
+Model innovation, "construction-ownership-operation" gives rise to a new service format.

 The first batch of large-scale energy storage projects launched by the Saudi Electricity Procurement Company adopts an innovative "Build-Own-Operate" model.

-Their revenue does not come from one-time equipment sales, but from service fees that last up to 15 years.
+Their income does not come from one-time equipment sales, but rather from service fees lasting up to 15 years.
 This model fundamentally changes the business logic of energy storage, attracting global energy giants such as China Energy Engineering, Envision Energy, and Electricité de France to compete for participation.

-System restructuring, energy storage becomes the "stabilizing cornerstone" of the new power system.
+System reconstruction, energy storage becomes the "stabilizing cornerstone" of the new power system.

 The deep value of energy storage lies in the fact that it is not only a tool for the "time travel" of energy but also the physical cornerstone for building a future power system with a high proportion of renewable energy.

-In Saudi Arabia's Red Sea New City, a 100% renewable energy independent power grid composed of 400 megawatts of photovoltaic and 1.3 gigawatt-hours of energy storage has been put into commercial operation.
+In the Saudi Red Sea New City, a 100% renewable energy independent power grid composed of 400 megawatts of photovoltaic and 1.3 gigawatt-hours of energy storage has been put into commercial operation.

 This proof of the world's largest off-grid solar storage microgrid demonstrates that energy storage combined with advanced grid-forming control technology can independently establish stable voltage and frequency without any support from traditional thermal power, providing reliable power supply for the entire city.
 This completely overturns the old perception that "new energy is unstable and must rely on traditional power sources."

-At the national grid level in Saudi Arabia, the operational 500 MW/2000 MWh energy storage project serves as a system-level "stabilizer," providing stable support for voltage and frequency across the entire system by quickly charging and discharging in response to grid dispatch instructions, significantly alleviating the frequency modulation burden on traditional power plants.
+At the national grid level in Saudi Arabia, the operational 500 MW/2000 MWh energy storage project serves as a system-level "stabilizer."
+By rapidly charging and discharging in response to grid dispatch instructions, it provides stable support for voltage and frequency across the entire system, significantly alleviating the frequency modulation burden on traditional power plants.

 China's role, from equipment supplier to "banker" and "system architect"